15 Christmas things to do in New York City

 If you feel like taking advantage of your visit to the area to get your skates on, I recommend you check the Wollman Rink page to make sure of the opening hours.
 I have also prepared a practical guide on 17 things to do in Central Park so you can organize your visit to the park and make the most of your time there.
 Don't let the cold beat you!

-• When: Usually open from late November through March or even April.
+- When: Usually open from late November through March or even April, two of the best times to go to New York.

-From late October through early January you can skate at Bryant Park, which becomes the Bank of America Winter Village for a few weeks.
+From late October to early January you can skate at Bryant Park, which becomes the Bank of America Winter Village for a few weeks.

 Bryant Park is home to The Rink, a large, free ice skating rink, as well as an iconic holiday market filled with souvenirs, decorative items and gourmet treats.
 How can you resist the 'Ice Bites' hot chocolate?
 It's delicious!